 Fast forward 20 years to 2007 and I have two children, one a toddler and the youngest, a baby.
 I and my husband are attempting to watch Mad Men while they sleep upstairs.
 TV viewing never went particularly well when our girls were young.
 We were hard pushed to watch anything that lasted beyond ten minutes, anything more we were trying our luck.
 But once the girls were asleep, after something resembling a bedtime routine, we would attempt to watch some telly.
 Mad Men was the new one-to-watch series so we tried.
 After a few episodes, we stopped watching.
 I found it impossible to connect to.
 It’s high style, misogyny and cool manner contrasted sharply with my own messy, chaotic life of nappies, baby groups and all the other joys of parenting.

-An itch and a scratch
+An Itch and a Scratch

 Fast forward again to 2017.
 I find Mad Men on Amazon and start again from the beginning.
 I find much more to engage with the second time around.
 I’m in a different place now.
 My children are older, I am older, we live in a different house with two cats and a fish tank.
 The thirteenth episode of Season One, Mad Men fans will know well.
 It features, towards the end of the episode, a presentation by Don Draper to Kodak, pitching for the advertising of their latest piece of equipment, something called the Wheel.
 The pitch is disarming.
 I wasn’t expecting something so sentimental.
-He opens by answering a question: ‘Technology is a glittering lure but there’s a rare occasion when the public can be engaged on a level beyond flash if they have a sentimental bond with the product.’
+He opens by answering a question:

 At this point, I’m thinking about itches, insect bites, spots and scratching.
 I’d forgotten about calamine lotion.
 When I was at school we would sometimes dab it on the pimples that erupted unkindly on our pubescent faces.
 It would dry and flake and made no difference at all, but we kept on trying.
 I ponder the idea of memories being an itch and photographs being calamine.
 Itching and scratching.
 Drying and flaking.
 Delicate but potent.
 Memories are slippery things.
 Sometimes I can recall them with absolute clarity and sometimes they can sink into a subconscious soup mixing merrily with the stories other people have told me.

 Photography is so often associated with nostalgia, a longing for something remembered or a yearning for a place of comfort.
 Don utilises this knowledge with the skill of an Ad Man and the sentiment of someone whose personal life is increasingly defined by tragedy, infidelity and distrust.
 He knows the photos in our family albums become a vessel for our memories, a way of making a connection with our lived experience and remembering.
 In his presentation to Kodak, he shows a heavily edited version of his own family life; children playing, Christmas, a wedding, a pregnancy, a kiss with his wife.
 Brief, joyful, tender moments that hide the bitter truth of his own complex personal narrative.
+He continues: